cjri/OINK/README.md

 https://www.biorxiv.org/content/10.1101/2024.03.11.584378v1

+## Dataset

+A single detected case: see Data/Detections.dat.
+Note that the code has only been tested for a single detected case, and has not been optimized for multiple detected cases.

 ## Using the code

 Requires a c++ compiler (e.g. gcc9 onwards), the GSL library, and Mathematica for plotting outputs.